TechRZN-DNS/malicious-ip-blocklist/README_EN.md

 [Klicke hier für die deutsche Version](README_DE.md)

 This repository provides a specialized IP blocklist based on the security data provided by **Marius Bogdan Lixandru**.
+## 🔄 Daily Updates
+Security is a dynamic process.
+Therefore, this list is **automatically updated on a daily basis** to ensure that the latest malicious IPs identified by Marius Hosting are quickly integrated into your system (AdGuard Home, Pi-hole, etc.).

+*Note: Please remember to set the update interval in your AdGuard or Pi-hole settings to "Daily" to benefit from these updates.*

 ## 🛡️ Source & Credits
 The primary source of this data is: